 ESAs in New Orleans: How to Get Connected with an LMHP in Your City Today!

 Today many individuals have succumbed to emotional and mental disabilities.
 It’s not well-known that an assistance animal—such as an emotional support animal—can better one’s mental health by providing support and comfort to those in need.
-To qualify for an ESA, you’ll need to take the first step by completing CertaPets 5-minute pre-screening test and then connect with a licensed mental health professional.

 Do you have questions about getting an emotional support animal in New Orleans?
 Let us know in the comments below!